zdannar/resume/resume.md

 As a member of Pulsara, I automate application code and infrastructure deployments using principles of immutable infrastructure.
-I specialize in creating repeatable processes to eliminate traditionally manual systems adminstration tasks including but not limited to: machine image creation, firewall management, network operations, security, and data archival.
+I specialize in creating repeatable processes to eliminate traditionally manual systems administration tasks including but not limited to: machine image creation, firewall management, network operations, security, and data archival.